Nuun and the Ketogenic Diet

-With such strict rules on carbohydrate intake, Nuun understands the keto individual’s needs to steer clear of added and refined sugars.
-We consider the consumption of a Nuun tablet within the “safe zone” of the keto diet limitations, not containing enough of a threatening overall carbohydrate profile to throw of a state of ketosis.
+With such strict rules on carbohydrate intake, Nuun understands the keto individual’s need to steer clear of added and refined sugars.
+We consider the consumption of a Nuun tablet within the “safe zone” of the keto diet limitations, not containing enough of a threatening overall carbohydrate profile to throw off a state of ketosis.

 Happy drinking! #stayhydrated